MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 ---
 title: Conversations within the Bot Builder SDK | Microsoft Docs
 description: Describes what a conversation is within the Bot Builder SDK.
-keywords: conversation flow, recognize intent, single turn, multiple turn
+keywords: conversation flow, recognize intent, single turn, multiple turn, bot conversation
 author: jonathanfingold
 ms.author: jonathanfingold
 manager: kamrani
 ms.topic: article
 ms.prod: bot-framework
-ms.date: 04/11/2018
+ms.date: 09/01/2018
 monikerRange: 'azure-bot-service-4.0'
 ---

 # Conversation flow
 [!INCLUDE [pre-release-label](../includes/pre-release-label.md)]

-Since a bot can be thought of as a conversational user interface, the conversation flow is how we interact with the user and can take different forms.
-Having the right conversation flow helps improve the user's interaction and the performance of your bot.

 Designing a bot's conversation flow involves deciding how a bot responds when the user says something to it.
 A bot first recognizes the task or conversation topic based on a message from the user.
-To determine the task or topic (known as the *intent*) associated with a user's message, the bot can look for words or patterns in the text of the user's message, or it can take advantage of services like [Language Understanding (LUIS)](bot-builder-concept-luis.md) and QnA Maker.
+To determine the task or topic (known as the *intent*) associated with a user's message, the bot can look for words or patterns in the text of the user's message, or it can take advantage of services like [Language Understanding](bot-builder-concept-luis.md) and [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview).

 Once the bot has recognized the user's intent, depending on the scenario, the bot could fulfill the user's request with a single reply, completing the conversation in one turn, or it might require a series of turns.
 For multi-turn conversation flows, the Bot Builder SDK provides [state management](./bot-builder-howto-v4-state.md) for keeping track of a conversation, [prompts](bot-builder-prompts.md) for asking for information, and [dialogs](bot-builder-dialog-manage-conversation-flow.md) for encapsulating conversation flows.

 In a complex bot with multiple subsystems, it can be the case that you use multiple services to recognize intent, one for each subcomponent of the bot.
-The [Dispatch tool](bot-builder-tutorial-dispatch.md) gets the results of multiple services in one place when you combine conversational subsystems into one bot.
+The [dispatch tool](bot-builder-tutorial-dispatch.md) gets the results of multiple services in one place when you combine conversational subsystems into one bot.

 <!--
 A conversation identifies a series of activities sent between a bot and a user on a specific channel and represents an interaction between one or more bots and either a _direct_ conversation with a specific user or a _group_ conversation with multiple users.
 A bot communicates with a user on a channel by receiving activities from, and sending activities to the user.